Liberties Press

 Liberties Press (also known as Liberties Media Ltd) is an independent book publisher based in Dublin, founded in 2003.
-The company's first publication was Con Houlihan's now-classic collection of sportswriting, More Than a Game: the title was reprinted twice in a matter of weeks.
+The company's first publication was Con Houlihan's collection of sportswriting, More Than a Game: the title was reprinted twice in a few weeks.
 Under the stewardship of founders Peter O'Connell and Seán O’Keeffe, the press initially published only non-fiction titles, many by significant figures in the worlds of politics, journalism and the arts.
 O'Connell left the company in 2009; following his departure, the press was significantly reorganised, and the focus of the publishing programme was shifted, with more emphasis being placed on fiction and, to a lesser extent, poetry, alongside non-fiction.

 Liberties Press hit the headlines in 2012 when it announced plans to publish When We Dance by Melanie Verwoerd.
 Businessman Dave Kavanagh filed an injunction to prevent the book from being released.
 Kavanagh alleged that he was defamed in the book: the first half of the book covered Verwoerd's early life in South Africa; the second half dealt with, among other things, her relationship with broadcaster Gerry Ryan.
 The effort to seek an injunction was withdrawn after the case came before the High Court.
 The book entered the bestseller lists at no. 2 and went to no. 1 the following week.

 Also in 2012, Setting the Truth Free: The Inside Story of the Bloody Sunday Justice Campaign, by Julieann Campbell, was awarded the Christopher Ewart-Biggs Memorial Prize.
 The prize is awarded every two years to a book, play or piece of journalism which promotes peace and reconciliation in Ireland.
 Unusually, the book was launched in three cities: Derry, Dublin and (by human rights lawyer Gareth Peirce) London.

 In 2014, the publisher expanded its brick and mortar offices to include a bookstore that offered Liberties Press books and other sundries.
-The press was instrumental in the pop-up bookshops that were successfully run in Dublin city centre in 2014 (South William Street) and 2015 (Drury Street).
+The press was instrumental in the pop-up bookshops that were run in Dublin city centre in 2014 (South William Street) and 2015 (Drury Street).
 The dozen participating publishers divided the costs of running each shop, and the proceeds were distributed according to the sales achieved by each company.